david-maus/ConanModLauncher/README.md

 ## **How to use**

 1. Start the Program
-2. Choose a Path to an empty Folder for your server
+2. Choose Folder to your Steam Root Directory
-3. Install / Update your server (steamcmd etc. is automaticly installed and needed)
+3. Choose your Conan Game Directory
+4. Choose your new/empty Modfolder
-4. Input your settings
+5. Input your SteamWorkshop Mod Collection URL
 5. Save your config
-6. Start your server
+6. Start the game

 ---